 Example for Unicode characters

 What will be the cost of sending a message?

 The total cost of a message is calculated based on the number of segments sent in a message.
 For example, if there are three (3) segments in a message, the message will be sent as three (3) messages.
-The cost for sending 1 SMS segment in the US is charged at $0.034, so the cost for sending a message with (3) message segments will be charged at $0.034 * 3 = $0.102.
+The cost of sending 1 SMS segment in the US is $0.034, so sending a message with (3) message segments will be charged at $0.034 * 3 = $0.102.